frozen-lab/turbofox/README.md

 *   **Samples**: total measurement samples collected by Criterion
 *   **Iterations**: number of operations per sample (i.e., N_KEYS = 10_000 per `iter()` call)

----

-## TODO

-List of critical issues to be addressed:

-### Critical Bugs

--   [ ] **Ensure Atomic Shard Splitting**
-    -   **Issue**: The `split` operation is not atomic.
-A crash during a split can leave the database in an inconsistent state, leading to data loss.
-    -   **Recommendation**: Implement a more robust, multi-phase split process:
-        1. Create the new shard files with temporary names (e.g., `shard_..._new`).
-        2. Write all the data to the new shards.
-        3.  `fsync` the new shard files to ensure they are written to disk.
-        4. Atomically rename the new shard files to their final names.
-        5. Delete the old shard file.